Fig 1. Compound pendulum.

-Any body suspended at a point so that it swings in an arc.
+A pendulum is any body suspended at a point so that it swings in an arc.
 A pendulum swinging under gravity marks out equal intervals of time.
 This fact, supposedly first observed by Galileo in the Cathedral at Pisa, enabled him to design the first pendulum clock.
 The credit for the general use of pendulums in clocks goes to the Dutch physicist Christiaan Huygens in 1673.
 There are various types of pendulums.

-The simple and compound pendulum
+Simple and compound pendulum

 At a place where g is smaller, such as on the Moon, the period will be longer and pendulum clocks will go slow.
 The dependence of the period on g is a useful way for checking the surface gravity at different points on the Earth.

 To provide the force which tips the escapement wheel in pendulum clocks,a simple pendulum which is without rigidity would be no use so a rigid compound pendulum is the type used.